gardener/cert-management/README.md

             pathType: Prefix
     ```

    2. Annotate the Ingress Resource

       The annotation `cert.gardener.cloud/purpose: managed` instructs `cert-controller-manager` to handle certificate issuance for the domains found in labeled Ingress.

        ```yaml
        apiVersion: networking.k8s.io/v1
        kind: Ingress
        metadata:
          name: tls-example-ingress
          annotations:
            # Let Gardener manage certificates for this Ingress.
            cert.gardener.cloud/purpose: managed
            #dns.gardener.cloud/class: garden                             # needed on Gardener shoot clusters for managed DNS record creation (if not covered by `*.ingress.<GARDENER-CLUSTER>.<GARDENER-PROJECT>.shoot.example.com)
            #cert.gardener.cloud/commonname: "*.demo.mydomain.com"        # optional, if not specified the first name from spec.tls[].hosts is used as common name
            #cert.gardener.cloud/dnsnames: ""                             # optional, if not specified the names from spec.tls[].hosts are used
            #cert.gardener.cloud/follow-cname: "true"                     # optional, to activate CNAME following for the DNS challenge
            #cert.gardener.cloud/secret-labels: "key1=value1,key2=value2" # optional labels for the certificate secret
            #cert.gardener.cloud/issuer: issuer-name                      # optional to specify custom issuer (use namespace/name for shoot issuers)
            #cert.gardener.cloud/preferred-chain: "chain name"            # optional to specify preferred-chain (value is the Subject Common Name of the root issuer)
            #cert.gardener.cloud/private-key-algorithm: ECDSA             # optional to specify algorithm for private key, allowed values are 'RSA' or 'ECDSA'
            #cert.gardener.cloud/private-key-size: "384"                  # optional to specify size of private key, allowed values for RSA are "2048", "3072", "4096" and for ECDSA "256" and "384"
+           # annotations needed when using DNSRecords
+           #cert.gardener.cloud/dnsrecord-provider-type: aws-route53
+           #cert.gardener.cloud/dnsrecord-secret-ref: myns/mysecret
        spec:
          tls:
            - hosts:
                - echoheaders.demo.mydomain.com
              secretName: cert-echoheaders
          rules:
            - host: echoheaders.demo.mydomain.com
              http:
                paths:
                  - backend:
                      service:
                        name: echoheaders
                        port:
                          number: 80
                    path: /
                    pathType: Prefix
        ```

        The annotation `cert.gardener.cloud/commonname` can be set to explicitly specify the common name.
        If no set, the first name of `spec.tls.hosts` is used as common name.
        The annotation `cert.gardener.cloud/dnsnames` can be used to explicitly specify the alternative DNS names.
        If no set, the names of `spec.tls.hosts` are used.

 3. Check status